agentydragon/agentydragon.github.io/posts/2018-09-12-call-out-bad-code.markdown

 a new module)?

-It's often a question of "do I pay the bigger upfront cost now, or do I make future-me front it". hese days I often work in a really big codebase, where there ends up being a bunch of those.
+It's often a question of "do I pay the bigger upfront cost now, or do I make future-me front it".
+These days I often work in a really big codebase, where there ends up being a bunch of those.

 My review tip for copy-pasted code